peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- with tag 0, converts that text string to a java.util.Date and returns that java.util.Date. </p> <p>If the type "T" is Boolean, returns the result of the IsTrue method. </p> <p>In the .NET version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public, nonstatic writable properties.
-For each method found, if its name (with the "Is" prefix deleted and then converted to camel case) matches the name of a key in this CBOR map, that property's setter is invoked and the corresponding value is passed to that method. </p> <p>In the Java version, if the object is a CBOR map and the type "T" is not specially handled by this method, an object of the given type is created, then this method checks the CBOR object for public, nonstatic methods starting with the word "set" (followed by an upper-case A to Z) that take a single parameter.
-For each method found, if its name (with the starting word "set" deleted and then converted to camel case) matches the name of a key in this CBOR map, that method is invoked and the corresponding value is passed to that method. </p> <p>REMARK: The behavior of this method is likely to change in the final version 3.4 of this library as well as in the next major version (4.0).
+ with tag 0, converts that text string to a java.util.Date and returns that java.util.Date. </p> <p>If the type "T" is Boolean, returns the result of the IsTrue method. </p> <p>In the .NET version, if the object is a CBOR map, if the type "T" is not specially handled by this method, and if that type has a zero-argument constructor (default or otherwise), an object of the given type is created, then this method checks the CBOR object for public, nonstatic writable properties.
+For each property found, if its name (with the "Is" prefix deleted and then converted to camel case) matches the name of a key in this CBOR map, and if that property has a getter, that property's setter is invoked and the corresponding value is passed to that method. </p>
+ <p>In the Java version, if the object is a CBOR map, if the type "T"
+ is not specially handled by this method, and if that type has a zero-argument constructor (default or otherwise), an object of the given type is created, then this method checks the CBOR object for public, nonstatic methods starting with the word "set" (followed by an upper-case A to Z) that take a single parameter.
+For each method found, if its name (with the starting word "set" deleted and then converted to camel case) matches the name of a key in this CBOR map, and if it has a corresponding getter method that takes no parameters, that method is invoked and the corresponding value is passed to that method. </p> <p>REMARK: The behavior of this method is likely to change in the final version 3.4 of this library as well as in the next major version (4.0).
 There are certain inconsistencies between the ToObject method and the FromObject method as well as between the